-Learn how to make loquat jam with this simple and delicious recipe.
+Learn how to make this simple and delicious loquat jam with vanilla and bourbon recipe.
 Whether you are an experienced jam maker, or just learning to make jam, this recipe will be one you come back to again and again.
 Flavored with vanilla and bourbon, this jam is out of this world amazing.
-For basic loquat jam, check out my easy loquat jam recipe.

 Perfect on anything from toast or biscuits to glazing a piece of chicken, this small batch loquat jam also makes a phenomenal pb & j.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.